 Managers and team members can foster more optimistic climates by pushing their teams to frame challenges as opportunities.
 In practice, this means working alongside your colleagues to overcome mental roadblocks and envision best-case scenarios.
 When the going gets tough, ask your team questions like:

 - “What could we learn from this experience?”

 - “How could this ultimately advance our business goals?”

 - “Could we repurpose the work we’ve already done for something else?”

 Evidence from the field shows us that this approach really works.
 Case in point: A study investigating team-level positivity found that solution-focused statements in meetings were more likely to steer the conversation in a positive direction, whereas problem-focused statements were less likely to do so.
 It’s simple: When people focus on solutions instead of problems, they’re more likely to adopt an optimistic mindset.
-We also know that optimistic people are more committed to a goal when it’s a high-priority one, which bodes well for teams working to tackle complex challenges.
+We also know that optimistic people are more committed to a goal when it’s a high-priority one.
+That bodes well for teams working to tackle complex challenges.

-Elevate Your Colleagues
+Elevate Your Colleagues = Positive Workplace